Cyber-Labs/DRYextension/README.md

 On hovering your courser above the highlighted code, it will tell user the locations of repeated code blocks(i.e. line number and file name).

-On hovering your courser above the highlighted code, user also encounters `quick fix` option which on clicking creates a folder in the root directory of current project and move all repeated blocks of code in current file to the `utilFunctions.js` file in it and then exporting it from there.
+On hovering your courser above the highlighted code, user also encounters `quick fix` option which on clicking creates a folder `dryco`(folder name) in the root directory of current project and move all repeated blocks of code in current file to the `utilFunctions.js` file in `dryco` folder and then exporting it from there.

 <!-- ## Known Issues